neontribe/ARCVService/docs/VOUCHER_EVALUATOR_AUDIT.md

   `IsUnderYears` were guarded with `->copy()`.
 Specification tests (`IsAlmostYearsTest`, `IsAlmostStartDateTest`) were added and `EvaluatorAuditTest::testAuditF2AlmostNoticeFiresAlmostTwoMonthsEarly` runs un-skipped as a regression test.
+* **Revision (2026-09-17):** **F3 is reclassified as BY DESIGN / OPERATIONAL POLICY** —
+  Client policy requires that pregnancy credits persist until a child record is manually marked as born or removed, intentionally avoiding automatic cutoffs during sensitive circumstances (overdue, failed, or terminated pregnancies) and relying on Store worker conversations.
+Single crediting for twins is intended policy (one pregnancy credit per family).
+Multiple concurrent pregnancies in the same household remain a domain model limitation (evaluations operate at the Family level). `EvaluatorAuditTest::testAuditF3PregnancyCreditSurvivesItsDueDate` and `testAuditF3TwinPregnancyCreditsOnce` now run un-skipped as live regression tests asserting this intended behavior.

 Every finding records **how it was verified**. *Confirmed* means it was proven by running code or by inspecting the schema/migrations; *inferred* means it was established by reading only.